How Much Protein?

 Macros

-Protein is just the beginning.
+But protein is just the beginning.
 If you want to construct a perfect meal plan, you need to calculate your carbs and fats too.
-There are more precise ways to come up with your plan, but we've created a really easy method in the video below.
-Click the image to watch the video.
+It's not the most perfect plan, but we've created an easy method to estimate your macros.
+Click the image below to watch the video.

 Your Plan

 The tables and video above will help you estimate your daily protein requirements.
-If you feel and look great by following the tables and video, then keep it up.
-If things aren't going as you may have hoped, you may be able to tweak a few things or contact a certified PFTA Personal Trainer.
+If you feel and look great by following the tables and video, then keep doing what you're doing.
+If things aren't going as you may have hoped, you may be able to tweak a few things or contact a PFTA Certified Personal Trainer for more help.

 More is Better?